Where Do My Membership Dues Go?

 By paying your Annual Membership Dues, you give us the financial foundation that allows us to continue fighting unfair or restrictive government regulations, protecting our heliports, promoting aviation safety and educating pilots, working together with the public, and securing a healthy future for our industry.

-You can join SoCal Rotors online by following this link.
+You can join SoCal Rotors online by clicking the button below.

 Or, download and complete our application form, and mail the application along with your payment to: